2021 Progressive Conservative Party of Manitoba leadership election: Ken Lee

-Ken Lee is the former chief financial officer of the party.
-He claims authorship of the party's one member, one vote system.
-He positions himself to the right flank of the other candidates, as an opponent of COVID-19 vaccine requirements.
+Ken Lee was the former chief financial officer of the party.
+He stated that he had designed the party's one member, one vote system for leadership elections.
+He positioned himself to the right flank of the other candidates, as an opponent of COVID-19 vaccine requirements.
+On September 17, 2021, the party announced that he had failed to qualify.

 In October 2021, the Manitoba Elections Commissioner opened an investigation into a prominent supporter of Lee, who offered to pay people's memberships if they supported the candidate and promised interest-free 100-year loans.
+The opposition New Democratic Party had filed a complaint after the offer appeared on social media.
+The NDP stated that donations to a party leadership election count as political donations, and only individuals can make donations, using their own money.